-Requires Film Office to report on new film incentive program, including number of contracts signed, number of films completed, amount of tax credits, and number of jobs created, among other things.
+Requires DTED to report on the status of film incentive program and previous film tax credit program, including number of contracts signed, number of films completed, amount of tax credits, and number of jobs created, among other things.

 Sec.
 1033.
-Film Incentives Status Report
+Film and Digital Media Office Status Report